risingwavelabs/risingwave-operator/docs/dev/snake-case.md

    2. Write the Controller and deploy it to the K8s cluster.
 The role of this step is to implement the tuning logic.

-5. Kubebuilder is a tool to help us simplify these two things, and now we start to introduce the protagonist.
+5. Kubebuilder is a tool to help us simplify these two things.

+# Basic Knowledge of K8S
-# What is the Operator
+## What is the Operator

 1. [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) is costomized resource definition.
-Regardless of the abstraction concepts, for k8s, all it needs to manage are pods.
+Regardless of the abstraction concepts, for k8s, all it needs to manage are pods and other resources.
+The CRD will tell k8s how to help us to manage them.
 2. [Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are clients of the Kubernetes API that act as controllers for a Custom Resource.
 3. We want to define our own CRD like `risingwave` which is abstract concept consisting of services, machines and other resources.
 And k8s will help us to manage it.
 In the codebase, we define a golang struct `RisingWave` [here](/apis/risingwave/v1alpha1/risingwave_types.go)
 4. K8s use declarative API.
 We told k8s what we want, and then it will automatically achieve it.
 In practice, we define the YAML file, and then use `kubectl apply -f <YAML file>` to apply the change.